minio/docs-k8s/source/tutorials/user-management.rst

 MinIO enforces authentication and authorization for all incoming requests, where clients *must* present the credentials for a user on the MinIO Tenant.

-.. todo

-   For documentation on managing users through an External IDentity Provider (IDP), see <LINK>.

 .. _minio-k8s-create-new-user:

 Create a New MinIO User